Distributions as Actions: A Unified Framework for Diverse Action Spaces: Experimental details

 All training for bandits was conducted on a local machine with AMD Ryzen 9 5900X $12$-Core Processor.
 Each training run was executed using a single CPU core and consumed less than $256$MB of RAM.
 Most runs completed $2000$ training steps within $10$ seconds.

-All training for the MuJoCo simulation tasks was conducted on CPU servers.
+All training for other tasks was conducted on CPU servers.
 These servers were equipped with a diverse range of Intel Xeon processors, including Intel E5-2683 v4 Broadwell @ $2.1$GHz, Intel Platinum 8160F Skylake @ $2.1$GHz, and Intel Platinum 8260 Cascade Lake @ $2.4$GHz.
 Each training run was executed using a single CPU core and consumed less than $2$GB of RAM.
 The training duration varied considerably across environments, primarily influenced by the dimensionality of the observation space, the complexity of the physics simulation, and, in the case of discrete action spaces, the dimensionality of the action space.
-Most algorithms typically completed $1$ million training steps in approximately $7$ hours per run.
-However, AC-LR required a longer training period of roughly $9$ hours due to the additional computational overhead of learning an extra neural network.
+For MuJoCo simulation tasks, most algorithms typically completed $1$ million training steps in approximately $7$ hours per run.
+However, LR-AC required a longer training period of roughly $9$ hours due to the additional computational overhead of learning an extra neural network for computing the baseline.